Maine Kidnapping Laws

 What Situations are Considered Kidnapping in Maine?

 The reasons for kidnapping are not important for a charge to be placed.
 All that matters is that a defendant purposefully restrained another in any of the above circumstances.
-According to Maine law, the definition of restrain is as follows:
+According to Maine law, the definition of restraining is as follows:

 to restrict substantially the movements of another person without the other person's consent or other lawful authority